JorritBootsma/soccer-stats/README.md

 `streamlit run Main_Page.py`

 ## Re-initialization of data
-To re-initialize all tables or to perfrom an initial load, follow the steps above and navigate to the *Insert Data* page in the frontend.
+To re-initialize all tables or to perform an initial load, follow the steps above and navigate to the *Insert Data* page in the frontend.
 Here follow the instructions at the top of the page: